EndPointCorp/end-point-blog/2018/10/05/Datacenter-Relocation-Initiative.html.md

 #### Summary ####
 <img src="/blog/2018/10/05/Datacenter-Relocation-Initiative/image01.jpg" style="float: right; margin: 10px 25px 15px 15px" alt="Pure Flex Cabinet" width=250 height=333 />
 This article was to understand the complexity of a data center migration project and the number of moving parts needed to successfully migrate a data center.
 The goal was to reduce large servers power usage by 40% by consolidating into an hyper-converged system.
 Other goals were to reduce floor space by 50% and reducing the monthly recurring data center charges by 50% which is about $20,000 saved per month and $240,000 annually.
-The client ended up leveraging their data center saving by purchasing new hyper-converged compute hardware with a new SSD IBM Storwize SAN environment.
+The client ended up leveraging their data center saving by purchasing new hyper-converged compute hardware with a new SSD IBM Storwize SAN environment. <br><br>

 Some of the major highlight achieved by this client were a new hardware stack (compute, storage, network, backup environment) in a Tier 4  data center, saved 50% percent on data center operation cost which was leveraged to pay for the new hardware, and during the process corrected two issues associated with system migration between the two data center.
 Once the two key issues that hampered the disaster recovery and business continuity effort were resolved, changing systems roles in multiple data center was much easier to provide service during critical moment when time comes.